dmakhazen/dmakhazen/README.md

 I have hands-on experience with Python, Pandas, Matplotlib, Scipy, Sklearn, and other tools related to ML/DS.
 You could find [my DS portofolio here](https://github.com/dmakhazen/portfolio/tree/main#readme) (only available in russian).
 I strive for professional growth and aim to contribute to the evolving ML community.

-At the moment I am working on my project to bring the cinema revenue prediction model to production.

-I would be delighted to join an active team in the ML/DS field and I am available for remote work.
 If you have any exciting projects or collaboration opportunities, please feel free to reach out to me.

 Currently I live in sunny Thailand, in Pattaya.